 And not unlike a the future medical savant, the actress went through her own childhood trauma.
 One of Pompeo's earliest memories is of her older siblings (she is the youngest of six) trying to revive their mom after she suffered a fatal overdose.
 As she summed up to Good Housekeeping, "My life started out with tragedy."

 But she did have the will to pull herself up by those proverbial bootstraps.
-As her brothers and sisters "were smoking pot and watching The Three Stooges" as she told Playboy, she was being shuffled amongst babysitters and various relatives.
+While her brothers and sisters "were smoking pot and watching The Three Stooges" as she told Playboy, she was being shuffled amongst babysitters and various relatives.
 "My mother came from an Irish family of 11 kids and, of course, had a sister who was a nun, so I spent time at a convent and with an aunt and uncle who lived in New York and took me to the theater."
 It was there, as she sat mesmerized by a Rockettes performance, that she settled on her future career.
 "Afterward," she told Allure, "I stood up and said, 'That's what I want to be.
 They're alive.
 That's what I want to do.'"

 With high school in the rearview, and a brief stab at college, she fled to Miami at 19, earning a job as one of the city's surliest cocktail waitresses.